vueauth/quasar-auth-docs/docs/providers/firebase.md

 And remember, **you can configure EVERYTHING** by editing the files inside `src/auth/`

-## Finding your firebase credentials
+## Adding your firebase credentials
 > If you've followed the guide up to this point, the following steps will not be required.

 Already have a firebase web app?
 Here's how you find the credentials you need to setup with QuasarAuth: